sebastianczech/terraform-azure-free-serverless-modules/modules/storage_account/README.md

-# Azure Cosmos DB Module
+# Azure Storage Account Module

-This module provisions an Azure Cosmos DB account in serverless mode with free tier capabilities.
+This module provisions an Azure Storage Account in a specified resource group.

 ## Features

-- Serverless capacity mode
-- Free tier capabilities
-- Single region deployment
-- Session consistency level
-- Standard MongoDB API
+- Standard storage account with LRS replication

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements